JoyeshDebnath/Atlan-Backend-Challenge/Readme.md

 ```

-## 🧷Scalability And Performance Management
+## Scalability And Performance Management

 While working on this challenge I have paid special attention to make this application error safe ie
 the application should not hang or break if something goes wrong !